cyverse/irods-adm/coding-standards-bash.md

 ## Builtin vs. External Commands

-__TODO review the following in a browser__

 Prefer a shell builtin command or operator instead of an external command that invokes a separate process.
+This reduces the number of dependencies the script, making it more portable.
 For example, builtin parameter expansion operations are more portable than `sed`.

 ```bash
 # builtin